 Proving Harm or Providing Relief?

-In Jones and Yarhouse (2007) a surprising outcome was noted.
-Subjects who classified as “truly gay” with high levels of homosexual sexual attraction/fantasy and exclusive or highly disproportionate levels of homosexual behaviour and strong self-identification as gay or lesbian according to the Kinsey and Klein scales, reported the greatest amount of reorientation change, both away from homosexual attraction, fantasy, and behaviour and toward heterosexual (pp. 259–261, 267–269, 326).
+In Jones and Yarhouse (2007), a surprising outcome was noted.
+Subjects who classified as “truly gay” with high levels of homosexual sexual attraction/fantasy and exclusive or highly disproportionate levels of homosexual behaviour and strong self-identification as gay or lesbian according to the Kinsey and Klein scales reported the greatest amount of reorientation change, both away from homosexual attraction, fantasy, and behaviour and toward heterosexual (pp. 259–261, 267–269, 326).

 Jones and Yarhouse also found little evidence of harm for the participants.
-They concluded “the findings of this study appear to contradict the commonly expressed view that sexual orientation is not changeable and that the attempt to change is highly likely to result in harm for those who make such an attempt.” (p.
-387)
+They concluded that “the findings of this study appear to contradict the commonly expressed view that sexual orientation is not changeable and that the attempt to change is highly likely to result in harm for those who make such an attempt” (p.
+387).